-A TED Book is concise, direct, and engaging.
+A TED Book is concise, direct and engaging.
 With the TED Books App for iOS, you can subscribe to TED Books and save.
-A subscription is $14.99 per year with a new ebooks available throughout the year.
+A subscription is $14.99 per year with new ebooks available throughout the year.
 Subscribe now and download all titles from the archive free.

-We’ve become a world of infinite status updates, constant tweeting, and compulsive pinning—behavior that can put documenting our lives at odds with actually living.
+We live in a world of infinite status updates, constant tweeting, and compulsive pinning—behavior that can put documenting our lives at odds with actually living.
 We blame technology, but our need to capture time didn’t start with Instagram.
-In Our Virtual Shadow: Why We Are Obsessed with Documenting Our Lives Online, long-time culture writer and Quote UnQuote app co-founder, Damon Brown calls upon personal experiences, pop culture observations, and historical evidence to answer key questions concerning the prioritization of our “virtual shadow” over our real lives: Does documenting our lives keep us from living it?
+In Our Virtual Shadow: Why We Are Obsessed with Documenting Our Lives Online, long-time culture writer and Quote UnQuote app co-founder, Damon Brown calls upon personal experiences, pop culture observations, and historical evidence to answer key questions concerning the prioritization of our “virtual shadow” over our real lives.
+Does documenting our lives keep us from living it?
 Do we sacrifice our sensual experiences (touch or taste) when we use technology to capture memories?
-And when did this obsession with life documentation begin?
-Back in the caves of Chauvet?
+And when did this obsession with life documentation actually begin?
 Brown doesn’t believe we should stop technological progress, nor is he advocating that technology is necessary to the progress of humanity.
 Instead, he forces us to question how we have become so dependent on social media and why, like technologies before it, it taps into our basic human need to be remembered and understood.
-And ultimately, Brown offers lessons about using social media tools while also teaching us how to stay present in our real lives.
+Ultimately, Brown offers lessons about using social media tools while also teaching us how to stay present in our real lives.

 The American political system has been foundationally weakened by a corrupt campaign funding system, creating a dangerously unstable and inequitable design that could destroy our republic — if we let it.
-In Le$terland: The Corruption of Congress and How To End It, Harvard law professor Lawrence Lessig takes on the deep flaws in our campaign finance system and lays out a plan for fixing it.
-Lessig describes a place called Lesterland, a fictional land with a population of 311 million people of whom the 144,000, or 0.05 percent, named Lester are the people really in charge.
-It’s the United States, of course, and Lesters are the people who fund the election.
+In Le$terland: The Corruption of Congress and How To End It, Harvard law professor Lawrence Lessig assesses the deep flaws in our campaign finance system and lays out a plan for fixing it.
+Lessig describes a place called “Lesterland,” a fictional land with a population of 311 million people of whom the 144,000 named Lester are the people really in charge.
+It’s the United States, of course, and Lesters are the 0.05 percent of Americans who fund the election.
 Lessig notes that just 132 Americans gave 60 percent of the SuperPAC money spent in the election cycle.
 It’s these few, he says, who are our Lesters, and our dependence on them is perverting the democracy of the country.
 After all, if candidates have to spend 30 to 70 percent of their time trying to raise funds to get back to Congress, which they do, might that not affect their principles, their beliefs, their ideals, and what they’re prepared to fight for on behalf of the people?
 It's time to change the system.
 Here's how.

 The proposed 1,700-mile Keystone XL pipeline has enflamed the bitter fight over